 - The unemployment insurance (UI) system is a unique federal/ state partnership.
 It is administered and funded by the states, with guidelines and some funding from the federal government. - In California, the Employment Development Department (EDD) is the agency which administers UI.
-The EDD is notoriously hard to navigate and is a generally unresponsive agency. - In CA contingent faculty have very strong UI eligibility rights, due to the "Cervisi" state court decision.
+The EDD is notoriously hard to navigate and is a generally unresponsive agency. - Contingent faculty in the CA community colleges have very strong UI eligibility rights, due to the "Cervisi" state court decision.